1966 Hong Kong riots: Demonstrations

-In the morning of 4 April, So Sau-chung (蘇守忠), a 27-year-old man who worked as a translator, began a hunger strike protest at the Star Ferry Terminal in Central District.
+In the morning of 4 April, So Sau-chung (蘇守忠), a 27-year-old man who worked as a translator, began a hunger strike protest alone at the Star Ferry Terminal in Central District.
 So wore a black jacket upon which he had hand-written the words "Hail Elsie", "Join hunger strike to block fare increase".
 He caught the public mood and quickly drew a crowd of supporters.